dbanetto/uni/assign2/report.md

 ```

-The estimated cost of the query is 91.99
+The estimated cost of the query is 91.99.
+This is an inefficient query as the HashAggregate against the results of SubPlan1
+is re-applied over each row.
+Thus the estimated cost of it is $3.53 * 23 = 81.19$ which blows
+the total estimated cost to 91.

 The optimized query is: